 Along with Wellness Coaching, Carol currently teaches Ballet Technique and Pointe, Conditioning, Anatomy & Injury Prevention, Fascial Fitness, Floor Barre, and Dancer Wellness.

-Ms Schwarzkopf’s students are dancing in major dance companies and attending some of the finest colleges and universities in this country.
-Carol is grateful for her mentors and the many former students who stay in contact with her and still seek counsel for her balanced approach to a lifetime as an artist and an educator.
+Ms Schwarzkopf’s students are dancing in major dance companies and attending some of the finest colleges and universities in the world.
+Carol is grateful for her mentors and the many former students who stay in contact with her and still seek counsel for her balanced approach to a lifetime as a dance artist and educator.

 Please contact me with inquiries.

 “I hope you know that you did your job well!
 You gave me the push I needed to never give up on myself, to always try harder.
 You gave me support in everything.
 You have never given up on me.
 You poured your heart into me-you were more than just my ballet teacher, you were my biggest advocate.
 I love you Ms Carol, please know that” Student Elizabeth